 Reading the Army's UAS and loitering munitions roadmap

-The Indian Army drone roadmap converted the doctrinal architecture into a procurement framework.
+The Indian Army drone roadmap converted the doctrinal architecture into a formal military drone procurement framework covering surveillance drone, loitering munition, and ISR drone categories.
 Lt Gen Rahul R Singh, Deputy Chief of the Army Staff (Capability Development and Sustenance), released the document on 6 April 2026.
 The 50-page document identified 30 UAS and loitering-munition types across five categories and nearly 80 variants (News On Air, 6 April 2026).
 The release was the Indian Army loitering munitions roadmap 6 April 2026 referenced across Indian defence reporting through April and May.

 The roadmap categories include surveillance systems, loitering munitions, air-defence systems, logistics UAS, and special-purpose platforms.
 The classification signals how the Army intends to distribute unmanned systems across operational layers.